bnfour/tg-bots-dotnet/readme.md

 The rest of the file is generic ASP.NET Core config.
 Some points are interest are local listening URL (port) and the connection string for the Cat macro bot.

 ## Deployment
 As briefly mentioned in previous section, the app only listens on local address and has no SSL support, which is actually required for a bot backend.
-It is a deliberate choice to not handle this in this app.
+It is a deliberate choice to not handle this in the app.
 For running locally, [ngrok](https://ngrok.com/) is one of the options.
 For actual hosting, use any decent web server as a reverse proxy; I'm using [nginx](https://nginx.org/) for that.

+## Futher developments
+It really shows that this app once was a Python script written by someone that just read a tutorial on that topic.

+### Architecture
+The architecture leaves a lot to be desired, as almost everything is a singleton in order to preserve some state in between requests.
+Most notable offenders are the Telegram client instances that hold the webhooks -- and these are currently tightly glued to the rest of business logic, forcing things to use singleton lifetime.

+### New version (and name) for Cat macro bot
+Current version is just a rewrite of Python version.
+There are plans to:
+- allow to store media other than images, searchable by type as well
+- make media collections per user, accessible only by the user
+- make user registration limited similar to dotnet-telegram-forwarder
+- rename it to something new to signify it can do more that (cat) pictures now

+### New bot(s) (?)
+This whole "take a _mostly_ working app and make it from scratch one more time on another stack" started because I was tinkering with original version to make another bot to use in my chats.
+While doing that, I thought that the architecture could be better and so decided to make a .NET version as I'm more comfortable with it.

+Yet the architecture is still the same and there's no new bots, but we're getting there ╭( ･ㅂ･)و